 - A team that embraces your product culture and ultimately becomes a seamless extension of your company;

-- Management and a team that provide insights and advice – bundled consulting – that improve your product and your development processes, because, as a long-term partner, the vendor wants to ensure you are as successful as possible;
+- Management and a team offer bundled consulting.
+This consulting provides insights and advice to improve your product and development processes.
+As a long-term partner, the vendor aims to ensure your maximum success.

 - Scale as your company grows;